FatemaZahra/python_basics_variables/README.md

 # python_basics_variables
 ## To install python follow the steps
-Download the latest version of python using the following link: https://www.python.org/downloads/
+Download the latest version of python using the following link: [Python download](https://www.python.org/downloads/)

 ![Screenshot 2022-07-28 at 17 29 03](https://user-images.githubusercontent.com/102330725/181590027-3a9406a5-fe5c-4f7f-a172-44b70134869c.png)
 _Note: The link automatically opens up for the operating system you are on.
 So do not worry!_